benmvp/slides/2018/ndcsydney/nav-react.md

 NOTES:
+- Then there's routing to keep your UI in sync w/ the URL
 - React Router is the main router
   * v4 was a complete API change which had drawbacks
   * Most prevalent in use